bek2518/alx-system_engineering-devops/0x0F-load_balancer/README.md

 No | File | Description
 ---|---|---
-1 | 0-custom_http_response_header | Configures brand new server and aaaadds a custom Nginx response header
+1 | 0-custom_http_response_header | Configures brand new server and aaaadds a custom Nginx response header 2 | 1-install_load_balancer | Installs Load balancer and configures it on server lb-01